grill-lab/TaskMAD/gcp_deployment/README.md

 * If necessary, create a new Google Cloud project through the [Cloud Console](https://console.cloud.google.com) to host the deployment
 * You will also need to [enable billing on your account](https://console.cloud.google.com/billing/) as the deployment will incur costs (although you can use free trial period for testing)
 * Ensure you have a domain available which can be used to direct traffic to each of the components
+* Install required tools/software:
+  * Install [kubectl](https://kubernetes.io/docs/tasks/tools/), e.g. `gcloud components install kubectl`, or install it using a package manager
+  * Follow the instructions at https://cloud.google.com/sdk/docs/install to install `gcloud`
+  * Once `gcloud` is installed, run `gcloud init` to login and set the default project to the one you want to use for the deployment
+  * You also need the [GKE auth plugin](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke), which can be installed with `gcloud components install gke-gcloud-auth-plugin` or through a package manager [if configured](https://cloud.google.com/sdk/docs/install#deb)
+* Once `gcloud` is installed, run `gcloud compute configure-ssh`.
+If no SSH configuration is found, this will create a new key and prompt you for a passphrase.
+To allow the script to run without interaction it's easiest to set a blank passphrase here

 ## Deploying with the script